jorgealcubilla/TFM_DataScience/README.md

 ##

 ## Introduction:
-The problem of counting number of object instances visible in a single image becomes even more chellenging in highly dense scenarios which include additional complexity due to factors like perspective, occlusion, clutter, and few pixels per object.
+The problem of counting number of object instances visible in a single image becomes even more chellenging in highly dense scenarios which include additional complexity due to factors like perspective, occlusion, clutter, and few pixels per object. <br>
 In extremely dense populations, counting by human detection in such images is almost impossible.

 ## Project Phases: